AndreasKacofegitis/Software-Articles/CommunicationAndEngineering.md

 ## Transparency

 ### Transparency till it hurts
 Transparency seems to be an anaemic term that receives liberal use but little conviction.
 Very much like the words 'agile', and 'kindness', for example (oops!
 Did I just say that?).
-Whether that's deemed a little harsh, transparency is a discipline that struggles to be put into practice.
+Whether this is deemed a little harsh or not, transparency is a discipline that struggles to be put into practice.

 <div align=center>
 <img src="./General images/stoolOfTransparency.drawio.png" width=150>